OctaveLarose/ast-vs-bc-experiments/instructions.md

 ```

 4. Run the new experiment using:
-  `rebench --it 5 --in 1 -f --without-building -c ast-vs-bc.conf everything`
+  `rebench --it 5 --in 1 --without-building ast-vs-bc.conf everything`
-   - **Note**, this will delete previously collected data because of the `-c` argument.
-This is to avoid issues with the analysis scripts.
-   - Note further, this will again take a long time, likely 5.5+ hours
+   - **Note**, this will simply add additional data to the benchmark.data file, a tab-separated columnar data format, i.e., a CSV file.
+Experiments previously executed will not be reexecuted, except if some data is missing.
+   - If the `everything` experiment was executed previously, this
+     should only take half an hour or so.
-   - you may also run the full experiment using `rebench -f --without-building -c ast-vs-bc.conf everything`.
-However, it will take around 60+ hours.
+   - You may also run the full experiment using `rebench --without-building -c ast-vs-bc.conf everything`.
+However, it will take about 10 times as long.

 4. Since an optimization was added, Fig. 7 and Fig. 8 (Section 5.6) need to be generated.
     - going to `awfy/report/bc-vs-ast/`